gillianzhaoxz/web/_portfolio/portfolio-SF-parking.md

   <figcaption>Binomial Modeling Result</figcaption>
 </figure>

 In a team of two, we conducted a statistical analysis on how space/time features influence parking behaviors.
 We also portrayed their implications on planning practice, especially to demand-responsive parking policy (smart parking).
-The report explains the planning motivation as well as illustrate the ensvironment features, model performance, and prediction results.
+The presentation provides a walkthrough of our use case, data wrangling process, two final models (OLS and binomial), findings, and discussions.

-Specifically, I used hydrology tools in _ArcGIS_ to turn digital elevation models (DEM) into an ordered network of streams and watersheds.
-From there I was able to create environment and hydrological features such as slope, basin, and distance to downstream.
-Then in _R studio_ I created fishnet grid areas as well as developed more meaningful variables such as distance to nearest slope and categorized slopes.
-After my teammate developed and validated the model, I double-checked as well as conducted spatial cross-validation.
-Finally, I adjusted the visualizations and turned everything into a report in _InDesign_.
+Specifically, I researched the use case and built the models in _R studio_.
+We found several features that are significantly associated with parking demand.
+Some of our findings contradicts our assummption, as it indicates that the closer to tourist attractions the lower the demand.
+This suggests that Smart Meters might be curbing the demand as the prices there are usually higher.

 [Narrated Presentation](https://youtu.be/zU5NV32CpKA){: .btn .btn--info}